WP-API/node-wpapi/README.md

 ## Working with Paged Response Data

 WordPress sites can have a lot of content&mdash;far more than you'd want to pull down in a single request.
 The API endpoints default to providing a limited number of items per request, the same way that a WordPress site will default to 10 posts per page in archive views.
-The number of objects you can get back can be adjusted by passing a `posts_per_page` filter, but many servers will return a 502 error if too much information is requested in one batch.
+The number of objects you can get back can be adjusted by calling the `perPage` method, but many servers will return a 502 error if too much information is requested in one batch.

 To work around these restrictions, paginated collection responses are augmented with a `_paging` property.
 That property contains some useful metadata:

 - `total`: The total number of records matching the provided query
-- `totalPages`: The number of pages available (`total` / `posts_per_page`)
+- `totalPages`: The number of pages available (`total` / `perPage`)
 - `next`: A WPRequest object pre-bound to the next page of results
 - `prev`: A WPRequest object pre-bound to the previous page of results
 - `links`: an object containing the parsed `link` HTTP header data